 Laboratory Based Research

-One in five Australian men will be diagnosed with prostate cancer within their lifetime and more than 3,100 men in our nation die of this awful disease each year.
+One in five Australian men will be diagnosed with prostate cancer within their lifetime and approximately 3,500 Australian men will die of this awful disease this year.

 In many cases prostate cancer only becomes fatal when it spreads to other parts of the body.